jflynn129/WNCInterface_M2Xdemo/README.md

 M2X-HTTP Example Program
 ========================

-This M2X-HTTP Example Program shows how to
+This M2X-HTTP Example Program shows how to:

 1. Setting up a M2X device.

-1. Setup the development environment using the [mbed online compiler](https://mbed.org/compiler/).
+2. Setup the development environment using the [mbed online compiler](https://mbed.org/compiler/).

-2. How to modify the source code so it interacts with your M2X device
+3. How to modify the source code so it interacts with your M2X device.

-3. Expected execution outcome
+4. Expected execution outcome.

 Setting up an M2X Device
 ==========================
 1. Signup for an [M2X Account](https://m2x.att.com/signup).

 2. You will need to access the following information from the M2X account to modify the example program:
 2.1 Obtain the _Master Key_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
 2.2 Create a [Device](https://m2x.att.com/devices) and obtain its _Device ID_.

 3. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).

 Please consult the [M2X glossary](https://m2x.att.com/developer/documentation/glossary) if you have questions about any M2X specific terms.